jacktrolley/Travelling-Salesman-Problem-Solution-Code/README.md

 # Travelling-Salesman-Problem-Solution-Code
-This code is used to find the solution to the Travelling Salesman Problem
+This code is used to find the 'polynomial time' solution to the Travelling Salesman Problem